-Like many other ethnic society in the world, the Kwahu chiefs have their unique costumes and regalia.
+Like many other ethnic society in the world, the Kwahu chiefs have their unique costumes and dress codes.
 These dress codes are informed by the culture and traditions of the Kwahus.
-However, the dress codes of the Kwahu chiefs from the earlier 1950s to the 2020 have not been properly documented.
+However, the dress codes of the Kwahu chiefs from the earlier 1950s to the 2000s have not been properly documented.

-The regalia of the Kwahu chiefs have not evolusionalised significantly over the years especially from the 1950s to the 2020.
+The dresscodes of the Kwahu chiefs have not evolusionalised significantly over the years especially from the 1950s to the 2000s.
 The only changes which seem to have occured has to do with the use of highly refined and quality finished fabrics and body ornaments in recent times as compared to the 1950s to 1970s.

-Even as the regalia of the Kwahu chiefs have not changed much, some of the dress codes have been totally abandoned and not used by chiefs in recent times.
+Even as the dress codes of the Kwahu chiefs have not changed much, some of the dress codes have been totally abandoned and not used by chiefs in recent times.
 For example, the Batakarikese (wardress) seem to have outlived its relevance and no more a taste for the Kwahu chiefs in selecting their dresscodes.

-Each of the regalia used by the Kwahu chiefs are symbolic and carries a cultural interpretation that qualifies the function for which it is used.
-Form the 1950 to the 2022 the symbolism and interpretations of the costume or regalia used by the Kwahu chiefs have not changed.
-What the regalia signify in the past remain the same in recent times.
+Each of the dress codes used by the Kwahu chiefs are symbolic and carries a cultural interpretation that qualifies the function for which it is used.
+Form the 1950 to the 2022 the symbolism and interpretations of the dress codes or regalia used by the Kwahu chiefs have not changed.
+What the dress codes signify in the past remain the same in recent times.

-The symbolisms and traditional interpretations of the regalia of the Kwahu people does not manifest only when the traditional Akan adinkra symbols are used in the regalia designs.
-But the regalia of the Kwahu chiefs in totality with or without direct representation of the adinkra symbols are still symbolic.
+The symbolisms and traditional interpretations of the dress codes of the Kwahu people does not manifest only when the traditional Akan adinkra symbols are used in the regalia designs.
+But the dress codes of the Kwahu chiefs in totality with or without direct representation of the adinkra symbols are still symbolic.

-Colour is a very relevant factor in the sysbolisms of the costumes and regalia used by the Kwahu chiefs.
-The dominant colours (usually red, black and white) play a key role in the symbolic interpretations ascribed to the regalia used by the Kwahu chiefs since the 1950s.
+Colour is a very relevant factor in the sysbolisms of the dress codes and regalia used by the Kwahu chiefs.
+The dominant colours play a key role in the symbolic interpretations ascribed to the regalia used by the Kwahu chiefs since the 1950s.

-In the past, the regalia of the Kwahu chiefs centres on the cultural sysmbolisms than aesthetic qualities.
-However, the aesthetic values of the costumes and regalia used by the Kwahu chiefs in recent times exerts much relevance in addition to the traditional symbolisms.
+In the past, the dress codes of the Kwahu chiefs centres on the cultural sysmbolisms than aesthetic qualities.
+However, the aesthetic values of the dress codes and regalia used by the Kwahu chiefs in recent times exerts much relevance in addition to the traditional symbolisms.

-The regalia of the Kwahu chiefs from the 2000s portrays much of diplomacy, classism, display of wealth and power of the individual chiefs than those in the 1950s - 1970s.
+The dress codes of the Kwahu chiefs from the 2000s portrays much of diplomacy, classism, display of wealth and power of the individual chiefs than those in the 1950s - 1970s.